-Prior to the fall semester, the Undergraduate Division academic advisors conduct a rising-senior audit (RSA).
-Students should review their official academic planning worksheets through Penn InTouch and follow up with their assigned academic advisor with any questions, concerns or changes in regard to degree requirements.
+Prior to the fall semester, the Undergraduate Division academic advisors conduct a rising-senior audit.
+Students should review their degree audit in Path@Penn and follow up with their assigned academic advisor with any questions, concerns or changes in regard to degree requirements.

 While advisors are available to provide guidance, students are responsible for understanding and fulfilling degree requirements and should inform an advisor in the Wharton Undergraduate Division of any changes.
 Failure to do so may result in delaying graduation.